halmasieh/Stock-analysis/README.md

 1- What are the advantages or disadvantages of refactoring code?
 Refactoring is a disciplined technique for restructuring existing code, altering its internal structure without changing its external behavior.
 Although refactoring does not add features or functionalities in a code, it is sharp weapon for developers in their maintenance activity.
-The purpose of refactoring according to Martin Fowler [Martin_Fowler](https://martinfowler.com/)(Father of Code Smell) are stated in the following
+The purpose of refactoring according to Martin Fowler [Martin_Fowler] (https://martinfowler.com/)(Father of Code Smell) are stated in the following
 * Refactoring improves the design of code
 * Refactoring makes the code easier to understand
 * Refactoring helps programming faster